bipinthecoder/anomaly-driven-video-summarization/README.md

 - The output video will be in the directory specified as `TO_SAVE_DIRECTORY` in the `config.py` file.
 ## Remarks and Open Issues

+### Models
+All the models associated with this project are in the directory `/models`.
+The final fine-tuned model selected for the architecture after several tests is `auto_encoder5.hdf5`.

+### Notebooks
+All the associated Notebooks are in the directory `/notebooks`.
+All the model training, visualization and unit testing were performed in the respective notebooks.
+The notebooks, however, are not properly cleaned and hence have minimal readability.

 ### Initial Approach and its future scope
 - The file `main.py` contains an approach that utilizes potentially non-anomalous frames to create a threshold value for frames flagged as anomalous.
 - In the future, this method could be developed by adding feedback loops with a scope for improvement.